will2400/hw0/README.md

 1. Install some helper commands from the `virtualenvwrapper` package (this is the one time you should install globally)

         sudo pip install virtualenvwrapper
-2. add the wrapper commands (you may add this line in `~/.bashrc` so it runs when you create a bash shell)
+2. Load the wrapper commands in the current shell:

         source /usr/local/bin/virtualenvwrapper.sh
+3. To make sure this takes effect each time you log in, add that command to the end of your `~/.bashrc` file, either using an editor (like `nano ~/.bashrc`) or running the following:

+        echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc
-3. create a new environment (will create a folder `test/` in `~/.virtualenvs/`)
+4. create a new environment (will create a folder `test/` in `~/.virtualenvs/`)

         mkvirtualenv test
-4. switch (activate) an environment by using `workon`
+5. switch (activate) an environment by using `workon`

         workon test

-5. switch out of an environment:
+6. switch out of an environment:

         deactivate